mshaneck/mshaneck.github.io/SLAE32/slae32-assignment5.md

 00000055  BB01000000        mov ebx,0x1
 0000005A  CD80              int 0x80
 ```
-Next it calls syscall 4 (write). ebx is set to 1, which means it will write to STDOUT. ecx is still get to the stack pointer, where the data was read. edx is set to what eax was after the read call finished, which is the number of bytes read.
+Next it calls syscall 4 (write). ebx is set to 1, which means it will write to STDOUT. ecx is still set to the stack pointer, where the data was read. edx is set to what eax was after the read call finished, which is the number of bytes read.
 So it will write the contents of the file (however much it read) to STDOUT.

 ```nasm
 0000005C  B801000000        mov eax,0x1